Yash (actor): Film debut and breakthrough (2008–2012)

 In 2010, Yash starred in the romantic comedy Modalasala, alongside Bhama.
-Sunayana Suresh of Daily News and Analysis felt the film had "its funny moments and occasionally, an overdose of sentimental scenes" and highlighted Yash's prowess as a dancer, calling him "easily one of the best we have in Sandalwood."
+The Daily News and Analysis felt the film had "its funny moments and occasionally, an overdose of sentimental scenes" and highlighted Yash's prowess as a dancer, calling him "easily one of the best we have in Sandalwood".
 The film was a commercial success, becoming Yash's first solo box office hit.
 His next release was the crime action Rajadhani (2011), about a group of friends who commit a murder for money and go on the run from a cop played by Prakash Raj.
-The film failed to meet both critical and commercial expectations, with Shruti Indira Lakshminarayana of Rediff.com feeling that its promising messages were lost in consumerism, but found Yash to be the best performer among the cast, writing, "He puts up a restrained performance and gets to play more than a motor-mouth lover boy."
+The film failed to meet critical and commercial expectations, with Rediff.com saying that its promising messages were lost in consumerism, but found Yash to be the best performer among the cast: "He puts up a restrained performance and gets to play more than a motor-mouth lover boy."
 The same year, he appeared in Kirataka, a remake of the Tamil-language romantic comedy Kalavani (2010), playing a wayward student who falls in love with his batchmate, played by Oviya.
-It was the 3000th film to be released from the Kannada-language film industry.
 Lakshminarayana was appreciative of the film and wrote, "Yash is easily Kannada industry's best brat.
 The film gives him scope to exhibit his dance moves and at the same time brings out his acting talent."
 With earnings of ₹30 million domestically, Kirataka was one of the top-grossing Kannada films of 2011.

 Yash had three film releases in 2012.
 The romantic comedy Lucky saw him play Lucky, an aspiring commercial director who gets an unrecognisable makeover and changes his name to Vicky.
 Vicky tried to woo Gowri (played by Ramya), a radio jockey, but finds that she loves Lucky.
 Srikanth Srinivasa of Rediff.com commended the "relaxing, feel-good movie," writing, "Yash looks dashing in the second half as the well-behaved Vicky but he is also equally at ease in his earlier avatar as Lucky."
 In contrast, a critic for the Indo-Asian News Service felt it was dragged down by being "predictable, inconsistent and illogical" and stated Yash "scores well as a dancer," but disliked his chemistry with Ramya.
 The action romance Jaanu, directed by Preetham Gubbi, followed a hotel owner who must overcome familial pressure to unite with his lover.
 A critic for the Indo-Asian News Service stated the film was "good for a one-time watch" and appreciated the fight sequences involving Yash.
 Both Lucky and Jaanu were fairly successful commercially.
 His final release of the year was Yograj Bhat's romantic comedy Drama, starring opposite Radhika Pandit.
-Shruti I.L. of Daily News and Analysis found the pair to be "a cute on screen couple" and felt they "liven[ed] up the screen with their effortless performances."
+Shruti I.L. of Daily News and Analysis found the pair to be "a cute on-screen couple" and felt they "liven[ed] up the screen with their effortless performances."
 It was one of the highest-grossing Kannada films of 2012.